AndrewDNVN/Geni/README.md

 install.sh is used to install all necessary tooling for the project testbed either on CentOS (7) or Ubuntu (20.04).

+  syntax for install.sh: sudo ./install.sh $usr_name $usr_name_elk $password_elk

+  $usr_name is for the local user to be able to access the docker containers

+  $usr_name_elk is for the user name to login into the elk stack

+  $password is the password used to login into the elk stack

 'GENI_TO_FABRIC_SAMPLE_NETWORK' is the test spec I used to test and set a standard for install.sh.

 # -----------------------------------------------------------------------------